-- Section 1, the current section, describes the purpose, scope and structure of the document and lists the reference documents. - Section 2 gives an introduction to the activity, including performance specification and assessment methodology and assumptions; - Section 3 contains an assessment of performance against GPS SPS performance standards; - Section 4 provides an analysis of the NANUs; - Section 5 contains the conclusions; - Section 6 (Appendix A) provides the geomagnetic activity data.
+- Section 1, the current section, describes the purpose, scope and structure of the document and lists the reference documents. - Section 2 gives an introduction to the activity, including performance specification and assessment methodology and assumptions; - Section 3 contains an assessment of performance against GPS SPS performance standards; - Section 4 provides an analysis of the NANUs; - Section 5 contains the conclusions; - Annex A provides the geomagnetic activity data; - Annex B contains some analysis of the period in January with higher than usual errors.